-The wind dropped off overnight and it was very calm.
+The wind drops off overnight and it was very calm.
 We get up at 0800, it is sunny with only 6 knots of easterly wind.
 We have breakfast and then Kelly, who is still sick but a little better, goes with Michael to the beach as she has not been off the boat for quite a few days.
 On the beach we see what we think are wallaby tracks and the tracks of an echnida.

 |Echidna tracks on the beach||Heading away from Orpheus Island with Pelorus Island on left |

 We leave at 1000 and motorsail across to the entrance to Hinchinbrook Channel at Lucinda.
 We have wind starting at 5 knots but it ends up about 12 knots.
-We make about 4.7 knots with the wind doing 2400 rpm.
+We make about 4.7 knots with the engine doing 2400 rpm.
 The seas are quite calm.